Edit this post.

 For Gonzales, the implications of a camp like this go beyond just the student campers.

 Get all the details in this expansive Google Cybersecurity Certification Review, including skills gained, instructor credentials, student feedback, and how the program prepares you for cyber jobs.
-The goal of creating a more cybersecure community doesn’t stop with just a weeklong camp.
+The goal of creating a more cybersecure community doesn’t stop with just a weeklong camp; it requires ongoing education and engagement of cybersecurity specialists.

 “My goal is that we have a kindergarten to 12th grade computer science alignment on our island,” said Gonzales.